entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Friedman & Coates (2006, char.
-109)47 used the absence or presence of ventral keel scales.
-They coded the presence of ventral keel scales in Allenypterus and Holopterygius; a polymorphic state was coded for the actinopterygian out-group."
+109) used the absence or presence of ventral keel scales.
+They coded the presence of ventral keel scales in *Allenypterus* and *Holopterygius*; a polymorphic state was coded for the actinopterygian out-group."

 > - The coding of *Dianodus* is XX.